 Builder Guide has a strong background in renewables.
 Let us know what type of renewable energy technology or technologies you’re interested in, and we’ll find the right firms who’ll be able to address your renewable energy needs and provide up to three quotes to help you compare prices.

-Solar PV is expensive, but the good news is that costs are falling dramatically and that means that most renewable energy experts expect solar PV to achieve grid parity (the point at which solar PV costs fall to the level … Continue reading
+Since 2010 the costs to install Solar PV panels have fallen dramatically.
+So much so most renewable energy experts expect solar PV to achieve grid parity (the point at which solar PV costs fall to the level of conventional fuels … Continue reading

 Ground source heat pumps are becoming very popular due to the rising costs of conventional fossil fuels.
-Some more good news is that they may soon be eligible for financial incentives under the government’s Renewable Heat Incentive (RHI).
-At the … Continue reading
+Some more good news is that they will be eligible for financial incentives under the government’s Renewable Heat Incentive (RHI) from spring 2014. … Continue reading

-Biomass is widely being considered as a renewable energy source and consists of material derived from living or recently living organisms.
-Essentially it refers to plant-based material up to and including, cereals, miscanthus, solid wood, wood pellets or wood chips, … Continue reading
+Biomass is a renewable energy source and consists of material derived from living or recently living organisms.
+Essentially it refers to plant-based material up to and including, cereals, miscanthus, solid wood, wood pellets or wood chips, which is the form … Continue reading